apache/cloudberry-site/docs/tutorial/product-principles/about-ha.md

 If the primary coordinator fails, the log replication process stops, and the standby coordinator can be activated in its place.
 The switchover does not happen automatically, but must be triggered externally.
 Upon activation of the standby coordinator, the replicated logs are used to reconstruct the state of the coordinator host at the time of the last successfully committed transaction.
 The activated standby coordinator effectively becomes the Apache Cloudberry coordinator, accepting client connections on the coordinator port (which must be set to the same port number on the coordinator host and the backup coordinator host).

-Since the coordinator does not contain any user data, only the system catalog tables need to be synchronized between the primary and backup copies.
+Because the coordinator does not contain any user data, only the system catalog tables need to be synchronized between the primary and backup copies.
 When these tables are updated, changes are automatically copied over to the standby coordinator to ensure synchronization with the primary coordinator.

 ![Coordinator Mirroring in Apache Cloudberry](../../media/coordinator-mirror.png)